-Before hiring her Prialto virtual assistant, Mary*, a successful corporate communications entrepreneur and coach, noticed that her work was affecting her mental wellness.
+Before hiring her Prialto virtual assistant, Mary*, a successful corporate communications entrepreneur and coach, noticed that her work affected her mental wellness.

-Her boundaries around work weren’t defined, she was always rushing to get things done, and it was quickly becoming clear that the pace wasn’t sustainable.
+Her boundaries around work weren’t defined, and she was always rushing to get things done.
+It was quickly becoming clear that the pace wasn’t sustainable.

 This is the reality for many executives who struggle with goal prioritization.